How to Create Your First Cost Per Hire Report

 Key Data Used in Cost per Hire Reporting

 When tracking data to understand CPH, these are areas where having a solid software system in place will save time, money, and reduce the stress associated with hiring.

 The Fuse Workforce system has a very comprehensive job requisition tool that allows teams to track budgeted jobs and job posting costs.
 Having a job available in many places will cut back on the amount of time it takes to fill the position, which can greatly reduce the costs associated with hiring.

-Anyone who’s been responsible for job posting knows how time consuming it can be.
-Recognizing the time that job posting and updating can take, Fuse Workforce includes a free Indeed.com integration which posts each job seamlessly to indeed within 24 hours of creation.
-In addition, the free eQuest tool will help jobs find even more candidates, as it posts each job to thousands of free jobs boards.
+Anyone who’s been responsible for job posting knows how time-consuming it can be.
+Recognizing the time that job posting and updating can take, Fuse Workforce includes a free Indeed.com integration that posts each job seamlessly to Indeed within 24 hours of creation.
+In addition, the free eQuest tool will help jobs find even more candidates, as it posts each job to thousands of free job boards.

 Candidate assessment costs

 Picking the right candidate for the offer is no small task, and often someone other than the hiring manager will want to know about the best prospects for a role.
 Fuse Workforce provides many in-depth reports to help assess candidates, allowing recruiters to get a high-level overview of all the candidates.

 Once the perfect candidate has been found, the company could use Fuse Workforce to run background check reports and view costs.
 The online application alone will save countless hours by allowing recruiters to review a report of candidates instead of sorting through emails or printed resumes.